dsarojdhakal/Java-Programming/README.md

 Github : https://github.com/dsarojdhakal
 Nepal

-License
+## 📄 License

-This content is intended for educational use only.
+This content is authored by Saroj Dhakal and is intended strictly for **educational and personal use only**.
-Reuse and distribution are allowed with proper citation.
+Commercial use, including **selling or redistributing** this material for profit, is **not permitted**.

+You may:
+- View, use, and share this material freely for non-commercial learning.
+- Modify or adapt the material with proper credit to the author.

+See [LICENSE](./LICENSE) for full terms.

+(c) 2025 Saroj Dhakal
+All rights reserved.